John Lundstram

-John David Lundstram (born 18 February 1994) is an English professional footballer who plays as a defensive midfielder for EFL Championship club Hull City, on loan from Turkish Süper Lig club Trabzonspor.
+John David Lundstram (born 18 February 1994) is an English professional footballer who plays as a defensive midfielder for club Leicester City.

 Lundstram started his career in Everton's academy.
 He signed his first professional contract in June 2011 but never made a first-team appearance for Everton.
 He had loan spells at Doncaster Rovers, Yeovil Town, Leyton Orient, Blackpool and Scunthorpe United before leaving Everton to join Oxford United in 2015.

 After racking up 104 appearances for Oxford, he joined Sheffield United in 2017.
 He helped the Blades win promotion and played for them in the Premier League for two seasons.
 He then signed for Rangers in July 2021.
 Lundstram has scored goals in each of England's top four divisions.

 He has represented England internationally at under-17, under-18, under-19, and under-20 levels and has appeared in four official youth competitions for the Three Lions.